jamescurran/jamescurran.github.io/_posts/2003-08-13-the-tax-cut.md

 We must increase to total amount spend in the economy.
 This means to increase government spending plus increase the amount of money available to those who have none to spend now.
 A tax cut won't work, because, even if properly targeted (fat chance under a Republican administration) would necessitate reduced government spending.
 So, we need to *raise the minimum wage*.
 This increases the spending money for the common worker, PLUS increases tax revenue.
 Ignore the myth that it increases layoffs --- again, this is based on the faulty notion that companies hire expendable workers as charity (which they let go when they get too expensive).
 Nonsense, companies hire the workers they need.
 If a company needs workers it can't afford to pay, then it's mismanaged, and should go out of business.

 Next, we could try putting this "hire workers as charity" thing the Republicans insist happens, into practice.
-To do this, we must encourage companies to spend whatever extra cash they have on hand to hire new workers, instead of wasting it on, say, paying dividends!.
+To do this, we must encourage companies to spend whatever extra cash they have on hand to hire new workers, instead of wasting it on, say, paying dividends!
 In other words, we should be making the divided tax rate as **high** as possible!